jiachun23/AnomalyDetection/README.md

-# AnomalyDetection
+# Anomaly Detection

-Anomaly Detection using Isolation Forest with Python
+Anomaly Detection Example using Isolation Forest with Python with a sample student cgpa dataset